atelili/2BiVQA/README.md

 ```python
 python extract_features.py --frame_dir 'path to frames directory' --csv_file 'path to meta-data csv file'  --num_patch 'number of patches (224*224) to be extracted from frames --overlapping 'overlapping between patches'
 ```
 Please note that the meta-data should be a csv file with two columns: video name and MOS.
-Also we use ResNet50 for features extractions.
+ResNet50 is used for features extractions.

 To evaluate model:

-You can download konvid test features [here](https://drive.google.com/drive/folders/1hDXz0TIpmayBWb1afuclTg1Ca8PR_o4R?usp=sharing).
+You can download KonViD-1K test features [here](https://drive.google.com/drive/folders/1hDXz0TIpmayBWb1afuclTg1Ca8PR_o4R?usp=sharing).

 Or: